RamadanIbrahem98/number-generator/README.md

 # number-generator

+## Alert

+**There is only one commit done after deadline, which is the build android apk** you can find it under **build\app\outputs\flutter-apk\app-release.apk**

+Of course you can dismiss this commit and evaluate based on the previous commits only

 ## Edits

 Merged Backend Branch with main in order not to have to clones on your local machine.